Convex optimization for the planted k-disjoint-clique problem: The Randomized Case

 \item The cliques may also be of different sizes.
 For example, if there is one large clique of size $O(N^{2/3})$ and $N^{1/6}$ smaller cliques of size $O(N^{1/2})$, then $\hat r=O(N^{1/2})$, the first parenthesized factor in \eref{eqn: rc S bound} is $N^{2/3}$ while the second is $N^{-1/6}$, so the entire first factor is $O(N^{1/2})=O(\hat r)$. \end{enumerate}

 We note that the results for random noise in the $k$-disjoint-clique problem are much better than the results for adversary-chosen noise.
 In the case of adversary-chosen noise, the number of allowable noise edges is bounded above by a constant times the number of edges in the smallest clique.
-In the case of random noise, the number of allowable noise edges is the square of that quantity (e.g., if there are $N^{1/4}$ cliques each of size $N^{1/2}$, then the smallest clique has $N$ edges versus $N^2$ noise edges).
+In the case of random noise, the number of allowable noise edges is bounded above by a scalar multiple of the number of potential edges in the complement of the planted $k$-disjoint-clique subgraph.
+Thus, the number of allowable random noise edges can be as much as the square of the number of edges in the smallest clique (e.g., if there are $N^{1/4}$ cliques each of size $N^{1/2}$, then the smallest clique has $O(N)$ edges versus $O(N^2)$ random noise edges).

 We do not know whether the bound in \eref{eqn: suff condn} is the best possible.
 For instance, there is no obvious barrier preventing the algorithm from recovering as many as $N^{1/2}$ planted cliques of size $N^{1/2}$ in a random graph, but our analysis does not carry through to this case.